Hanoi travel guide

 ho-guom

-Hoan Kiem Lake, the centre of Hanoi - Mr Linh's Adventures
+The heart of Hanoi, Hoan Kiem Lake’s iconic tower - Mr Linh's Adventures

 Visiting Hoan Kiem Lake and Ngoc Son Temple